Board of DirectorsEPA CAN DO Creators and Leaders

 Annette Prince Green

 Ms. Green has been a resident of East Palo Alto for several years and has also attended high school and college in the area.
 She is an active member of the Open Bible Missionary Baptist Church in East Palo Alto.
 Annette is a self-employed accountant and also member of the local YMCA.

 La Rue V. Ragan

 Mr. Ragan worked in the communications industry as a member of the US Armed Forces, U.S. government employee, and a California State commercial for 19 years.
 Mr. Ragan graduated from William Jessup University in May of 2006 with BS degrees in Bible and Theology as well as Management and Ethics.
 After graduating Mr. Ragan embarked on a career change, pursuing his passion for the outdoors and also serving youth through christian sports ministry of Abundant Life Christian Fellowship.
-La Rue’s passion to help families and youth achieve self growth.
-In one of the chief ways in which Mr. Ragan is working on is to develop Raven Works Field Sports Ministry that will create healthy outdoor/field sports opportunities for learning, recreation, and cultivating relationships.
+La Rue’s passion is to help families and youth achieve self growth.
 Mr. Ragan joined the EPA CAN DO board in May of 2008.